Optimizing Noise for $f$-Differential Privacy via Anti-Concentration and Stochastic Dominance: Discussion

+In addition to our theoretical contributions, the R code for this paper includes a general method to sample from the CND constructed in Proposition \ref{prop:CNDsynthetic} as well as functions to evaluate its cdf and quantile functions.
+These methods can enable researchers to implement and study CNDs in future works.\\

-For continuous additive noise, the upper bounds on anti-concentration hold only in half-integer values.
+\textbf{Limitations and Future Work: } For continuous additive noise, the upper bounds on anti-concentration hold only at half-integer values.
 It would be worth exploring whether other bounds can be derived at other values.
 Alternatively, it would be interesting to investigate specific objective criteria, such as mean squared error, or mean absolute error, which have not been studied in the $f$-DP framework.

-The investigations of this paper were limited to univariate noise distributions.
-Future researchers may develop a multivariate extension to Lemma \ref{lem:anti}, and explore whether there are optimality properties of the multivariate CNDs proposed by \citet{awan2022log}.

 In terms of discrete noise, our definition of a discrete CND imposed that the distribution be symmetric about zero.
 The optimality result of Theorem \ref{thm:stochDisc} also only compared against other noise distributions centered at an integer value.
 Future research could weaken the discrete CND definition to not require symmetry about zero.
 While introducing a bias, this would allow for a wider range of noise mechanisms to be considered.